FociSolutions/Orbital-Docs/_pages/docs/quick-start-guide/index.md

    ![Export to Server Menu Item](../../../assets/images/orbital-ui/export-to-server.png)

    The default server url is <http://localhost:5000/api/v1/OrbitalAdmin>.
-Move the mockdefinition that you&#39;ve created to the right-hand side using the arrows and click "Upload".
-If there is an error, ensure that the server is running by accessing "<http://localhost:5000>" in your browser; if it's not running refer to the [Installation Instructions](/docs/installation) to set it up.
+Select the mockdefinition that you&#39;ve created and click the right arrow `>` to move it to the right-hand side, then click "Upload".
+If there is an error, ensure that the server is running by accessing <http://localhost:5000> in your browser; if it's not running, refer to the [Installation Instructions](/docs/installation) to set it up.

    ![Export to Server Form](../../../assets/images/orbital-ui/export-to-server-modal.png)